Campus coverage basics

-Students and/or their parents may also want to consider purchasing a stand-alone policy specifically designed for students living away at college.
-This can be an economical way to provide additional insurance coverage for a variety of disasters.
+- Consider a stand-alone policy specifically designed for students living away at college – This can be an economical way to provide additional insurance coverage for a variety of disasters.

 - If your college-bound student is leaving the car at home, make sure to tell your insurance agent – Depending on how far he or she is going away to school, you might be eligible for a premium discount.

 It's better to prevent a loss than to deal with the aftermath.
 To help prevent loss:

 - Leave valuables at home, if possible – While it may be necessary to take a computer or sports equipment to campus, other expensive items—such as valuable jewelry, luxury watches or costly electronics—should be left behind or kept in a local safety deposit box.
 These items may also be subject to coverage limits under a standard homeowners policy, so if they must be brought to campus, consider purchasing a special floater or endorsement to the homeowners policy to cover them.

 - Engrave electronics with IDs – Permanently engraving a name and other identifying information on computers, televisions, smart phones and other electronic devices can help police track stolen articles.

 Guard against theft or damage of personal belongings while on campus

 According to the National Center for Education Statistics, burglaries constitute more than 50 percent of all on-campus crimes.
 In addition, carelessness can cause other types of damage.
 To help prevent losses, students should:

 - Always lock dorm room doors, and keep the keys with you at all times – Know that most dorm thefts occur during the day, and even if you leave briefly, lock up.
 Share the theft statistics with your roommates, and get agreement that they'll do the same.